 - Interactive Digital Media (in combination with one of the industries listed above).

 These project expenses are eligible to be covered under CEC funding support:

 - Acquisition of digital or other technologies;

 - Professional services or internal labour related to the project;

 - Travel (projects that only consist of travel are unlikely to be competitive);

 - Administrative costs (limited to 15%); and

 - Translation and interpretation expenses (limited to 10%).

-If your organization is interested in Creative Export Canada and your project meets the above eligibility criteria, please contact Mentor Works so we can set up a Funding Discovery Session!
+If your organization is interested in Creative Export Canada and your project meets the above eligibility criteria, please contact Mentor Works to set up a Funding Discovery Session.